MohdShoaib530/Learnyst-client-react/README.md

-# Firebase-React-Learning Management System (LMS)
+# Learnyst-Client

 ## Overview

-Welcome to our Learning Management System (LMS) repository!
+Welcome to Learnyst-Client our Learning Management System (LMS) repository!
 This project aims to provide a comprehensive platform for educators and learners to engage in online education effectively.
-Leveraging the power of React, Firebase, and AI, our LMS offers a range of features to facilitate course creation, enrollment, content management, communication, assessment, and AI-powered chatbots.
+Leveraging the power of React, and AI, our LMS offers a range of features to facilitate course creation, enrollment, content management, communication, assessment, and AI-powered chatbots.

 ## Features